ether/etherpad-lite/doc/api/hooks_server-side.md

 * `authorId`: The ID of the author who created the pad.
 * `author` (**deprecated**): Synonym of `authorId`.

+## `padDefaultContent`

+Called from `src/node/db/Pad.js`

+Called to obtain a pad's initial content, unless the pad is being created with specific content.
+The return value is ignored; to change the content, modify the `content` context property.

+This hook is run asynchronously.
+All registered hook functions are run concurrently (via `Promise.all()`), so be careful to avoid race conditions when reading and modifying the context properties.

+Context properties:

+* `pad`: The newly created Pad object.
+* `authorId`: The author ID of the user that is creating the pad.
+* `type`: String identifying the content type.
+Currently this is `'text'` and must not be changed.
+Future versions of Etherpad may add support for HTML, jsdom objects, or other formats, so plugins must assert that this matches a supported content type before reading `content`.
+* `content`: The pad's initial content.
+Change this property to change the pad's initial content.
+If the content type is changed, the `type` property must also be updated to match.
+Plugins must check the value of the `type` property before reading this value.

 ## `padLoad`

 Called from: `src/node/db/PadManager.js`